streamnative/pulsar-hub/connectors/snowflake-sink/2.9.4/snowflake-sink.md

 --sink-config-file <snowflake-sink-config.yaml >
 ```

-@@@

-@@@ Use it as built-in connector
+### Use it as built-in connector

-You can make the Snowflake sink connector as a built-in connector and use it on a standalone cluster or an on-premises cluster.
+You can make the Snowflake sink connector as a built-in connector and use it on a standalone cluster.

-### Standalone cluster

 This example describes how to use the Snowflake sink connector to fetch data from Pulsar topics and save data to Snowflake tables in standalone mode.